vzeman/confoot/content/us/terms-of-service.md

 ## 9. Electronic Sales Records Information

-According to Czech law on electronic sales records, the seller is obligated to issue a receipt to the buyer.
-Simultaneously, the seller is required to register the received payment with the tax administrator online; in case of technical failure, then no later than within 48 hours.
+According to the Czech law on electronic sales records, the seller is obligated to issue a receipt to the buyer.
+At the same time, the seller is required to register the received payment with the tax administrator online; in case of technical failure, then no later than within 48 hours.

 ## 10. Consumer Dispute Resolution

 The Czech Trade Inspection Authority supervises compliance with Act No. 634/1992 Coll., on Consumer Protection, as amended.
 Consumers may file complaints related to the conclusion and fulfillment of contracts with this supervisory body.

-If a dispute arises between the seller and the consumer from a concluded contract that cannot be resolved by agreement, the consumer may submit a proposal for an out-of-court settlement of the dispute to the Czech Trade Inspection Authority, Central Inspectorate - ADR Department, located at Štěpánská 15, 120 00 Prague 2, email: adr@coi.cz, web: adr.coi.cz, which supervises compliance with Act No. 634/1992 Coll., on Consumer Protection, as amended.
+If a dispute arises between the seller and the consumer from a concluded contract that cannot be resolved by agreement, the consumer may submit a proposal for out-of-court settlement of the dispute to the Czech Trade Inspection Authority, Central Inspectorate - ADR Department, located at Štěpánská 15, 120 00 Prague 2, email: adr@coi.cz, web: adr.coi.cz, which supervises compliance with Act No. 634/1992 Coll., on Consumer Protection, as amended.

 ## 11. Governing Law